Lupin3000/AugmentedReality/readme.md

-# Python Open-CV: Augmented Reality
+# Python OpenCV: Augmented Reality

 This repository is intended to introduce the topic of **Python: Augmented Reality** by ArUco marker detection.